stelzinga/MF/Management_Framework.md

 It is possible that various positions are held either within or outside the Venture that do not directly contribute to the Job Description.
 The scope is broad but can include memberships of clubs within the Venture or, positions held outside organisations representing the sector the Venture is part of, or positions held within other Ventures e.g., Director on the board of a non-competing organisation.
 Although such roles do not directly contribute to the Venture they can contribute to Skills and Experience and  well-being of people or allow them to get a different experience and grow their Skills which in turn may be beneficial to the Venture.

 ### Casting
 Casting is the Process of finding or allocating the right individual for a given Role, or finding a suitable Supplier for an Activity.
 In other words, it is about finding the right fit.
 This deliverable is sometimes also called *Resource Allocation* or more crudely *Hiring and Firing*.
 Casting is complex because not only do the actual Roles & Responsibilities (or entire Activities in the case of Suppliers) need to be considered, but also other aspects, that are less well defined.
-Notably the Casting of Managers is more difficult, as they need to portray various skills implicit to a Management function.
+Notably the Casting of Managers is more difficult, as they need to portray various Skills implicit to a Management function.

 ### Funding
-Funding is the Process of assuring the right of  Capital is available to fund the Resources.
+Funding is the Process of assuring the right level of Capital is available to fund the Resources.
 It is an important aspect of starting a Venture but also to continue the Venture, also known as the *going concern* principle.
 For Top Management level this involves decisions on relation to issuing shares, buying back shares, issuing debt etc. For Middle Management this is more about assuring the right amount of Capital is allocated to the Activities they oversee.
 For Line Management the Funding may or may not exist, and is often mostly focused on making sure Middle Management is aware of funding needs.
-Funding can be seen part of, or to be, the Business Function Finance.
-It is, However, assuring there is sufficient Capital to fund the Resources is integral part of Organising which is the Management Function that Organises the Operation's Resources and Capital needs.
+Funding can be seen as part of the Business Function Finance, specifically the deliverable Financing.
+However, where Financing provides advice on most optimal structures to fund the Venture, Funding under Organising ultimately assures sufficient Capital is available to fund the Resources.
 ________________________________________
 ## Leading
 Leading *drives* and *motivates* those *who do it*.
 Within Operations, Leading drives notably Staff, but also Suppliers, to achieve the Operations' Results set out in Planning given the Organisation created to achieve them.
 It is both forward and backward looking in its approach.